Fortinet Firewall Live!

-NAT in networking is a technique that maps private IPs to public IPs so that devices in a Local Area Network (LAN) can communicate with external networks such as the Internet.
+In computer networks, Network Address Translation (NAT) is a technique that maps private IP addresses to public IP addresses, allowing devices in a Local Area Network (LAN) to communicate with external networks, such as the Internet.

 Further, if you are an aspiring networking professional and want to learn about Network Address Translation in detail, check out networking courses.

 NAT stands for Network Address Translation.
-It is a networking technology that allows multiple devices on a private network to share a single public IP address when communicating with devices from external networks.
+It is a networking technology that allows multiple devices on a private network to share a single public IP address to communicate with devices from external networks.

 NAT can modify the IP packet headers as they pass through a router or firewall.
 It replaces a device’s private IP address with a public one, conserving IP addresses, hiding the internal network structure, and adding a layer of security.